How Effective is Cognitive Behavioral Therapy?

 The Science Behind CBT: Why it Works

 Cognitive Behavioral Therapy (CBT) is widely recognized as one of the most effective treatments for various mental health conditions, including anxiety, depression, and post-traumatic stress disorder (PTSD).
 But what makes CBT so powerful?
 The answer lies in its scientific foundation and the way it harnesses the connection between thoughts, emotions, and behaviors.
-In this blog we will dive into the science behind CBT to understand why it works so well.

 Money, Money, MONEY